Skip to main content

 • “The gameplay was nice; it gripped me and was fun, even though it appealed to young children.
 I liked it, frankly, it was nice in terms of atmosphere.”

-• “It doesn't feel wholly fair to review an obvious kids' game when I'm not a kid, but the auto-pilot being on by default, the drift mechanics left unexplained, the terribly easy difficulty, the constant announcer, and the inability to rebind the controls are significant drawbacks.”
+• “Doesn't feel wholly fair to review an obvious kids' game when I'm not a kid, but the auto-pilot being on by default, the drift mechanics left unexplained, the terribly easy difficulty, the constant announcer, and the inability to rebind the controls.”

-• “The gameplay was nice, but I can't turn off the autopilot and it was weird, but it gripped me.
-It was fun, even though it appealed to young children; I liked it.
-Frankly, it was nice in terms of atmosphere.”
+• “The gameplay was nice, but I can't turn off the autopilot and it was weird.
+However, it gripped me and was fun.
+Even though it appealed to young children, I liked it; frankly, it was nice in terms of atmosphere.”

 • “The music can be repetitive if you binge the game, but it's also delightfully light and lighthearted.
 It's not blood-pumping like in some other racing games, but it does convey that sense of adventure and fun the kids are having, so it lands very well and complements the overall atmosphere.”

-• “While the visuals are colorful, the overall atmosphere feels empty and fails to engage the player.”
+• “While the visuals are colorful, the overall atmosphere feels empty and lifeless, making it hard to get immersed in the game world.”

 The music in the game is light and cheerful, effectively enhancing the sense of adventure and fun, particularly for younger players.
 While it may become repetitive during extended play sessions, it complements the overall atmosphere well, distinguishing it from more intense soundtracks found in other racing games.